-- Proposed construction access tracks which extend close to a recorded monument or cultural heritage feature should be clearly delineated prior to commencement of construction and machinery should not deviate from the delineated track. - Avoidance of any direct impacts on Dunmore Park demesne Wall when re-positioning poleset BK61 at WL58/59 boundary - Archaeological monitoring of BK4 angle mast, guard points and movement of machinery adjacent to KK005-096 and 024

-- Archaeological monitoring of BK12 poleset replacement adjacent to ringfort at Ballyragget KK010-003.
+- Access to the existing and proposed replacement structures at the construction stage of the development should aim to utilise existing roads, tracks and farm passages where present.
+Impacts on the archaeology or cultural heritage by the tracking/ operating of heavy machinery on such access routes are therefore likely to be minimal.
+In the interest of ensuring that such impacts do not occur an examination of access routes adjacent to Recorded Monuments should be undertaken by an archaeologist prior to the commencement of the development.
+Access tracks which may extend close to a recorded monument should be clearly delineated prior to commencement of construction and machinery should not deviate from the delineated track. - Avoidance of any direct impacts on Dunmore Park demesne Wall when re-positioning poleset BK61 at WL58/59 boundary - Archaeological monitoring of BK4 angle mast adjacent to KK005-096 and 024 - Archaeological monitoring of BK12 poleset replacement adjacent to ringfort at Ballyragget KK010-003.
 Given the proximity of the monument to the proposed works, it is recommended that the monument be temporarily fenced off prior and during construction works.
-A 15m buffer zone should be established around the monument (see Figure 7.38).
-The movement of machinery to the east of the ringfort should also be supervised by an archaeologist after the ringfort has been fenced off. - Archaeological monitoring of ground works at angle mast BK19 and movement of construction machinery.
+A 15m buffer zone should be established around the monument (Figure 5:26 KK003-010 suggested buffer zone). - Archaeological monitoring of ground works at angle mast BK19.
 The centre point of the levelled enclosure KK010-183 at Donaghmore is located 53m from the nearest structure.
-The full extent of the enclosure is not known therefore it is possible that the original outer extent of the monument is closer to the poleset. - Archaeological monitoring of ground works associated with BK24 due to its proximity to levelled enclosure KK010-141. - Archaeological monitoring of ground works associated with BK25 due to presence of levelled monument KK010-154 and several similar monument types to SW. - Archaeological monitoring of BK62 and associated movement of machinery adjacent to KK014-040 levelled ringfort - Archaeological monitoring of poleset BK76 adjacent and to NW of ringfort KK014-068 at Brownstown.
-Archaeological monitoring of movement of machinery along proposed construction access track to BK76 due to proximity to KK014-68. - An archaeologist should record (including drawings and photographs) the limekiln 4 prior to the commencement of development. - Archaeological monitoring of poleset replacement BK 30 and 27 adjacent to three new sites of local heritage significance (lime kilns 4, 6 and 7) at Connahy.
+The full extent of the enclosure is not known therefore it is possible that the original outer extent of the monument is closer to the poleset. - Archaeological monitoring of ground works associated with BK24 due to its proximity to levelled enclosure KK010-141. - Archaeological monitoring of ground works associated with BK25 due to presence of levelled monument KK010-154 and several similar monument types to SW. - Archaeological monitoring of poleset adjacent and to NW of ringfort KK014-068 at Brownstown. - An archaeologist should record (including drawings and photographs) the limekiln 4 prior to the commencement of development. - Archaeological monitoring of poleset replacement BK 30 and 27 adjacent to three new sites of local heritage significance (lime kilns 4, 6 and 7) at Connahy.
 The replacing of polesets in these locations should take into account the location of the lime kilns.

-7.5.7 UNIT 7 - A NEW 110KV BAY IN THE EXISTING KILKENNY 110KV STATION
+5.5.7 UNIT 7 'A NEW 110KV BAY IN THE EXISTING KILKENNY 110KV STATION'